Orange-OpenSource/cf-db-dumper-plugin/README.md

    1.1.0

 COMMANDS:
-   create, c	Create a dump from a database service or database uri (e.g: mysql://admin:admin@mybase.com:3306/mysuperdb) restore, r	Restore a dump from a database service or database uri (e.g: mysql://admin:admin@mybase.com:3306/mysuperdb) delete, d	Delete a instance and all his dumps (dumps can be retrieve during a period) list, l	List dumps for an instance download, dl	Download a dump to your drive help, h	Shows a list of commands or help for one command
+   create, c	Create a dump from a database service (e.g.: mydb) or database uri (e.g: mysql://admin:admin@mybase.com:3306/mysuperdb) restore, r	Restore a dump from a database service or database uri (e.g: mysql://admin:admin@mybase.com:3306/mysuperdb) delete, d	Delete a instance and all its dumps (dumps can be retrieve during a period) list, l	List dumps for an instance download, dl	Download a dump to your drive open, o	Open dump in your browser help, h	Shows a list of commands or help for one command

 GLOBAL OPTIONS: